cakephp/docs/en/models/model-attributes.rst

 uuid
-    Maps to the UUID type if a database provides one, otherwise this will generate a CHAR(36) field. integer
+    Maps to the UUID type if a database provides one, otherwise this will generate a CHAR(36) field. tinyinteger
+    Maps to the TINYINT or SMALLINT type provided by the database. smallinteger
+    Maps to the SMALLINT type provided by the database. integer
-    Maps to the INTEGER, SMALLINT types provided by the database. biginteger
+    Maps to the INTEGER types provided by the database. biginteger
     Maps to the BIGINT type provided by the database. decimal
-    Maps to the DECIMAL, NUMERIC types. float
+    Maps to the DECIMAL or NUMERIC types. float
     Maps to the REAL, DOUBLE PRECISION types. boolean